Mdwizzy/Docker/README.md

 • It will download the image again from docker hub from your public repository docker rmi myUser123/mycurl:latest
 • cleanup

 /////////////////////////////////////////////////////////////////////////

+Exercise Worksheet10
+The docker-compose.yml File Explained Line by Line for Composer Beginners Let’s re-use this Dockerfile:
+FROM php:7.2-apache
+COPY index.php /var/www/html
+And this index.php file in the same directory:
+<?php
+echo "hello world \n\n";
+But this time we will add a docker-compose.yml file in the same directory as well:
+version: '3'
+services:
+phpapp:
+ports:
+- "8080:80"
+build:
+context: ./
+dockerfile: Dockerfile
+Then we run
+docker-compose up
+• It will read the docker-compose.yml file in the current directory
+• It will build a new image “folder-name”_”service-name” based on the Dockerfile o called “step-1_phpapp”
+• It will run this as a container named “folder-name”_”service_name”_”index” o So: “step-1_phpapp_1”
+Now we can access http://localhost:8080 and it should show us the “hello world” again from our index.php.
+If we change the index.php nothing happens.
+• Change the “hello world” to “hello docker”.
+• Save it.
+• Reload the browser, you still see “hello world” instead of “hello docker”
+• Do you know why?
+ctrl-c
+• Stop the running container(s)
+docker-compose up
+• Start the container(s) again
+Open http://localhost:8080 should still bring up “hello world”. docker-compose up --build
+• This rebuilds the image before spinning it up
+• Now http://localhost:8080 container “hello docker”
+docker-compose rm
+• Cleanup, remove the containers

+/////////////////////////////////////////////////////////////////////////